WhiteLightninggit/ctf/2016-02-20-internetwache-ctf/misc70/Readme.md

 Lets go back to Wireshark.
 I've tried few tricks (without success off course).
 Than thought: lets look once more for **GET** requsts, maybe there is something interesting?
 ![traffic](./zippass.png)

 Yup. "azulcrema".
-Now all what has left was to extract archive and enter flag.
+Now all what has left, was to extract archive and enter flag.

 **IW{HTTP_BASIC_AUTH_IS_EASY}**